Train your push and pull strength

 Ready to train smarter?

-You’ve just explored some of the most effective chest and back workouts: a combination that builds upper body power and symmetry.
-With the app, you can turn these into a balanced routine that fits your goals and keeps your progress on track.
+You have just discovered some of the most effective chest and back workouts: a combination that builds upper body strength and symmetry.
+With the app, you can turn these into a balanced routine that suits your goals and keeps your progress on track.

 Once or twice a week is a solid frequency, especially if you’re following an upper/lower or push/pull split.